 This solar home represents an important step foward in energy solutions for the future, and has helped Penn State to grow new teaching and learning programs in energy efficiency, solar energy, and sustainability leadership.

 The MorningStar home is located at the Sustainability Experience Center on Penn State's University Park Campus (see map here).
-We are scheduling a limited number of tours for small groups (max ~20 people).

 Travel Tip: When traveling via the Blue Loop, get off the bus at the Jordan East Parking lot, cross Porter Road and walk toward the tall wind turbine.